 It is true; it is never easy to build a sustainable business, during challenging economic times.
 If you were once an employee, and just started your business, you would be aware of how overwhelming it can be.
 However, there isn’t much of a choice if you want to fulfil your dreams, reach your goals or follow your heart.
 There is one thing that all successful entrepreneurs have in common, and that is they all had a significant shift in mindset.
-But what about that want to be entrepreneurs but don’t have a shift of mindset?
+But what about those who want to be entrepreneurs but don’t have a shift of mindset?

 10 Things You’re Doing Wrong and How to Stop